Martha: Oh, piffle!

 - Chekhov's Gun: When Mortimer and Aunt Abby take a moment to look at a picture of Jonathan as a kid, you know he's going to figure in the story eventually.

-- Cloudcuckoolander: Teddy, Abbey, and Martha are all "out there" in various ways.
+- Cloudcuckoolander: Teddy, Abby, and Martha are all "out there" in various ways.
 Teddy is of course the most obvious, and his superficial insanity serves to mask the deeper insanity of the entire family.

 - Dead Man's Chest: The window seat, home to two different bodies throughout the play.